Persian Cat

 History of the Persian Cat

-The Persian cat’s history dates back to modern-day Iran, when it was formerly known as Persia.
-These long-haired cats were a favorite of the king of Persia and several European nobility because of their striking but elegant appearance.
+The breed’s history dates back to modern-day Iran, when it was formerly known as Persia.

-It was thought that modern-day Persians came from a mix of this long-haired breed and the Turkish Angora.
-These cats were often the stars of the earliest cat shows, showing how elegant and stylish they really were.
+It was thought that modern-day Persians came from a mix of this long-haired breed brought by Pietro della Valle and the Turkish Angora.
+These long-haired cats were a favorite of the king of Persia and several European nobles because of their striking but elegant appearance.

 Physical Characteristics of Persian Cat